rayandaod/Tweet-sentiment-analysis/README.md

 ### Folder structures.

 Create a folder `data`in the repository at the root of the project.
-Inside `data`, create the folders `preprocessed` and `glove.twitter.27B`
+Inside `data`, create the folders `preprocessed` and `glove.twitter.27B`.
+Again inside `data`, place the training and test sets retrieved from AICrowd.

 In `preprocessed`, create the empty folders `neg`, `pos`, `test`.

 Download the file http://nlp.stanford.edu/data/glove.twitter.27B.zip and place it inside the folder `glove.twitter.27B`.
 At the end, you should obtain the following folder structure: